 Getting to Bishop by Plane

 Eastern Sierra Regional Airport near Bishop, California (BIH), hosts United from three of its hubs: Denver (DEN) and San Francisco (SFO).
-Daily flights to Denver (DEN) and San Francisco (SFO) that started last December 15, 2022.
+Daily flights to Denver (DEN) and San Francisco (SFO) are also available.

 Bus and Shuttle Transportation